-Supporting new industry to bring investment and job opportunities for Essex as part of our Economic wider levelling up agenda.
-Growth

-Addressing physical barriers, such as power Barriers supply, and perceived practical issues to Uptake reported by the wider public3 around the cost of EVs, range anxiety, and limited numbers/quality of charge points (charge anxietv).
+Supporting new industry to bring investment and job opportunities for Essex as part of our wider levelling up agenda.
+Addressing physical barriers, such as power supply, and potential practical issues reported by the wider public around the cost of EVs, range anxiety, and limited numbers/quality of charge points (charge anxiety).